enkidevs/curriculum/coding-intro/coding-intro-core/functions-exercise-coding-intro/functions-exercise-coding-intro.md

 setupCode:
   startingPoint: |
     # Hey there
-    # Welcome to your first Python function creation exercise
+    # Welcome to your first Python function exercise

     # Start by creating a function with a name parameter